mailcow/mailcow-dockerized/README.md

 # mailcow-dockerized

-## Configuration
+## Installation

-1. Open mailcow.conf and change stuff, do not touch versions, do not use special chars in passwords for now.
+1. Open mailcow.conf and change stuff, do not use special chars in passwords.
+This will be fixed soon.

-2. ./build-all.sh
+2. Run ./build-all.sh

+3. Set a rspamd controller password (see section "rspamd")

 Done.